 You Can Move to Mexico at Age 91

 My parents are in their mid-sixties and my grandmother is ninety plus.
 Most of the time you hear about retirees, (my parent’s age), moving to Mexico.
-Seldom do you hear about families with four kids, (like us), or great-great-grandmas in their nineties, that move to Mexico.
-It does happen.
+Seldom do you hear about families with four kids, (like us), moving to Mexico.
+And rarely do you hear about great-great-grandmas in their nineties, that move to Mexico.
+But senior living in Mexico can happen.

 We have lived in Mexico for over four years.
 My parents have visited twice for a month each time, and this last visit they brought Grandma Lottie with them.
 She liked it.
 They decided to move to Mexico.
 That’s it.

-They went home and sold all their belongs except what would fit in their car and on a travel trailer.
+They went home and sold all their belongings except what would fit in their car and on a travel trailer.
 Their friends had a going-away party for them.
 The house they have been living in for the last 10 years was a rental so they gave the keys back to the owner.
-And now they will be living less than a mile from me in the authentic, non-expat, non-tourist city of Uruapan, Michoacan, Mexico.
-Oh, they are here!!
-To be continued… keep reading ⇓
+And now they are living less than a mile from me in the authentic, non-expat, non-tourist city of Uruapan, Michoacan, Mexico.

 Here are a few reasons: